croquet/croquet/historic/sdk/tutorials/1_5_3d_animation.md

 * each BallModel calculates its position from moment to moment, including bouncing when necessary, and publishes the new position;
 * each BallView is responsible for creating a visual object for the ball, and repositions that visual object in response to position-change events published by the BallModel.

-There are n things we will learn here:
+The tutorial demonstrates the following:

-1. How to import an external library for a Croquet app to use
+1. Importing an external library for a Croquet app to use
-1. How and when to initialize the services provided by a library
+2. Initializing the services provided by a library
-1. How to mediate between Croquet and library code
-1. whatevs
+3. Pre-processing input events to determine which should be passed to Croquet
+4. Handling input events using Croquet publish/subscribe
+5. Calling an external library's rendering facilities from Croquet's update loop

 ## Importing an External Library

   The same mechanisms can be used to incorporate a third-party library into a Croquet application as would be used for any other web app: `<script>` tags in pure HTML, `import` or `require` statements in a module-based setup, and so on.

-For this tutorial we are using CodePen's external-JavaScript settings to import the minified <a href="https://threejs.org/">Three.js</a> library, and also the <a href="https://github.com/jquery/PEP">Pointer Events Polyfill</a> (PEP) that provides a unified mouse/pointer event interface across a range of browsers and device types.
+  Because our tutorials are built using CodePen, we can take advantage of CodePen's external-JavaScript settings.
+We import the minified <a href="https://threejs.org/">Three.js</a> library, and also the <a href="https://github.com/jquery/PEP">Pointer Events Polyfill</a> (PEP) that provides a unified mouse/pointer event interface across a range of browsers and device types.
 This image shows the full set of CodePen JavaScript imports:

   ![CodePen Settings](images/3dAnimationSettings.png)